Skip to content

 10

-A Bucket Brigade staffer places a driver’s bucket of mask-making kits into the truck of their vehicle or through an open window.
-We also give drivers sandwiches, snacks, and soda for the drive.
-Across the street at Village Service Station, they can get $15 in free fuel.
-Drivers are now ready to go!
+A Bucket Brigade staffer placed a driver’s bucket of mask-making kits into the truck of their vehicle or through an open window.
+We also gave drivers sandwiches, snacks, and soda for the drive.
+Across the street at Village Service Station, volunteers received $15 of free fuel for the journey.

 Bucket Brigade Community Outreach Coordinator Eunice Valle with a volunteer driver.